 There are two other apps for iOs that can create a subtle Bokeh effect.

 All well-known software can create a Bokeh effect.
-We’ll show how to do it quite easily in Lightroom.
+I’ll show you how to do it quite easily in Lightroom.
 Follow these steps for jaw-dropping results.
 By blurring the background, you can add Bokeh.
 There are different ways you can do this.
 This is one of the easiest and fastest ways.

 What is the Bokeh effect?